Greetings and happy Easter! I’m happy to report a gloriously beautiful morning here in eastern PA, very fitting for Easter Sunday.

 As for today’s plans… We have our Zoom worship service this morning, and then I have a ham dinner planned for mid-afternoon.

-I picked up a ham at The Honey Baked Ham Co. earlier in the week, and Caroline is going to make mac-and-cheese.
+I picked up a ham at The Honey Baked Ham Co. earlier in the week, and C is going to make mac-and-cheese.
 I have some asparagus to grill and a loaf of French bread to heat up, and I also grabbed a red velvet cake when I picked up my ham, so that should finish the meal off nicely!

 At some point, I’m planning to take a nice, long walk.
 And I’m sure I’ll spend some time on the deck once it warms up this afternoon, soaking up the sunshine.